INFORMATION: BOOKING INFORMATION & CONDITIONS

 Children over the age of 12 are treated as adults as far as pricing is concerned.
 Many of our escorted group and tailor-made holidays or extensions are suitable for families and we suggest that you contact us to discuss the best options before booking.
 There are sometimes reductions for one child (and sometimes two children) sharing the room of two accompanying adults, but these vary from country to country and resort to resort.
 These arrangements usually involve placing an extra foldaway bed in a normal double room.

-Flights may or may not be priced separately from the tour cost, but usually tailor-made/bespoke holidays show them separately, and escorted group holidays show a flights-inclusive price (but see 7b below).
-At the time of booking, if there is a lack of availability in the specified class on any particular flight, we will endeavour to offer you alternative economy class seats and shall advise you of any additional flight supplement payable before you book.
-The same applies when clients request alternative or extraordinary flight arrangements.
+Long-haul (usually transatlantic) flights are priced separately for our holidays.
 We will not issue airline e-tickets until we have received full payment for them.
 Many of the airfares we apply are negotiated as special arrangements and attract higher than normal cancellation penalties.
 Certain airfares are only guaranteed at the time of issue and thus fares and taxes may change without warning.
 As a general rule there is no penalty additional to those listed in paragraph 10 if an airline e-ticket is cancelled before it is issued; once the ticket is issued, each airline imposes its own rules, and the cancellation penalty may be as much as 100%.
 (Bear in mind that moneys paid for all services cancelled within 29 days of departure are non-refundable).
 Clients should not take the ticketed fare into consideration when attempting to assess potential refunds on unused e-tickets.

 7.(b) Land-only tours

-For the land-only option of a Group Journey shown on the website, the price shown excludes flights to the start of your trip.
+The price of our Group tours on the website excludes long-haul flights.
 We strongly recommend you do not confirm or pay for any flight or other arrangements until we have confirmed your land-only reservation to you in writing.
 If you do, JLA does not accept responsibility for any costs incurred for cancellation of such services if your chosen tour does not confirm.
 JLA can often hold flight reservations from the UK without having to confirm or pay for the seats immediately.
-If you would like us to do this for you, please chose the flight inclusive option when booking online.

 8.Independent arrangements and discontinuous itineraries